 While the bare brick look is trendy, many still prefer a smooth wall.
-One way to achieve this is by attaching plasterboard over the masonry, using wood battens to provide support.
+One way to achieve this is by attaching plasterboard over masonry walls and using wood battens to provide support.

-This guide will teach you how to batten a wall with vertical and horizontal wood battens to ensure a stable framework to attach plasterboard.
+This guide shows you how to batten a wall with vertical and horizontal wood battens, ensuring a stable framework to attach plasterboard.

-Pro Tip: Battening a wall is a good method to use if you want to install insulation, as the battens provide a gap between the wall and the plasterboard.
+Pro Tip: Battening a wall is a great method for installing insulation, as the battens provide a gap between the wall and the plasterboard.
 This gap is perfect for placing insulation before the plasterboard is secure.